 - Role-based access controls and custom rules

-As a note: Each object in OrderCloud has the concept of "XP's" (Extra Properties).
-That means it's really easy to extend any object, and you just always need that.
+A note: Each object in OrderCloud has the concept of "XP's" (Extra Properties).
+This means that it's really easy to extend any object, and you just always need that.

-The cool thing is that you can query, filter etc. on these XPs so you just don't get some extra data, you can actually use if for all kind of rules and business scenarios.
+The cool thing is that you can query, filter etc. on these XPs, so you just don't get some extra data, you can actually use if for all kinds of rules and business scenarios.

 Check out some of our references on this page to see examples.